OlivierLD/raspberry-coffee/Bluetooth/README.md

 ```

 ### To get started
+#### Act 1: Arduino as Bluetooth device, Raspberry Pi as Bluetooth client
 I used an Arduino UNO with an [`HC-05` module](https://www.allelectronics.com/item/hc-05/hc-05-bluetooth-module/1.html), to act as a bluetooth device,
 and some Python (and then Java) code to run on the Raspberry Pi, acting as a Bluetooth client.